 Key Stage 2:

 Teaching throughout Key Stage Two builds on the solid foundations of the previous key stage.
-Children are introduced to formal calculation methods in Year Three and these are developed and built on each year in line with age related expectations.
-The frequent opportunities to reason and problem solve in real life contexts, provided by teachers, develop the children's conceptual understanding and prepares them for the statutory end of key stage assessments.
+Pupils are introduced to formal calculation methods in Year Three and these are developed and built on each year in line with age related expectations.
+The frequent opportunities to reason and problem solve in real life contexts, provided by teachers, develop the pupils conceptual understanding and prepares them for the statutory end of key stage assessments.

-Summative assessment takes place at the end of each term and children’s progress and attainment is discussed with senior leaders in pupil progress meetings.
+Summative assessment takes place at the end of each term and pupils progress and attainment is discussed with senior leaders in pupil progress meetings.
 Formative assessment takes place on a daily basis and teachers adjust planning accordingly to meet the needs of their class.

 Up to December 2022, the following measurable impact includes:

 Up to May 2021, the following measurable impact includes: